kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - `sort` makes it possible to check if a list is sorted.
 It can be an expensive operation.
 - `indexOf` / `lastIndexOf` / `split` / `replace` (the string functions) could be overloaded to provide the equivalent list functions?
    Keeping string and list functions consistent seems like a good way to keep the learning curve down.
-- `reduce` is going to non-obvious to anyone that doesn't have a functional programming background?
+- `reduce` is going to be non-obvious to anyone that doesn't have a functional programming background?
-  - CEL already provides `map`..
-  - I don't want to ever be expected to expose `fold` (or `zip` either, I think)
+  - If we provide `reduce` are developers going to also expect to have `fold` or `zip`?
 - "Ability to construct a map using a comprehension": this appears mechanically problematic to support in CEL?

 Proposal: